Showing posts with label Apologetics. Show all posts

 Freewill defined

-"...what is critical to free will is not the ability to choose differently in identical circumstances but rather not being caused to do something by causes other than oneself.
+What is critical to free will is not being caused to do something by causes other than oneself.
 It is up to me how I choose, and nothing determines my choice.
 Sometimes philosophers call this agent causation.
 The agent himself is the cause of his actions.
-His decisions are differentiated from random events by being done by the agent himself for reasons the agent has in mindWLC
+His decisions are differentiated from random events by being done by the agent himself for reasons the agent has in mind.

 He created us with the freedom to choose our actions, and then extended forgiveness to us.
 Forgiveness, the release of the condemned from punishment is the Christian answer to the problem of evil.
 Forgiveness is also different from excusing evil—it acknowledges that there is wrong to be made right.
 The Bible describes evil as something God allowed, but never condoned, for the sake of our free will.